MusicPsychologyToolbox/MusicPsychologyToolbox/arduino/README.md

 ## mpt-avr

-An Atmel Studio 7 project, which does not use Arduino libraries.
+PoC: An Atmel Studio 7 project, which does not use Arduino libraries.

 ## mpt-basic

-The MPT Arduino sketch using the TimerOne library (https://github.com/PaulStoffregen/TimerOne)
+The MPT Arduino sketch using the TimerOne library (https://github.com/PaulStoffregen/TimerOne).
+This is the sketch which should be the usual choice.

 ## mpt-isr

-The MPT Arduino sketch using `ISR(TIMER1_OVF_vect)` instead of TimerOne.
+PoC: The MPT Arduino sketch using `ISR(TIMER1_OVF_vect)` instead of TimerOne.

 ## testing